-In very simple terms, a Bitcoin transaction (TX), is the basic data structure supporting the transfer of value from BTC user to another.
+In very simple terms, a Bitcoin transaction (TX), is the basic data structure supporting the transfer of value from one BTC address to another.

 - A set of inputs maps to a set of outputs.

 - Outputs in one TX become inputs in new TX’s.

 Transaction inputs (TxIn) map former outputs to new outputs.

 The input contains code that solves a previous output (proves whoever is moving the BTC has the private key) and therefore unlocks the output.
 The recipient of the new output will then create his own transactions by unlocking the new outputs by signing a new input.

 The new output, until spent, becomes part of the “balance” of the recipient.
 Until an input exists for an output, the output is called unspent (UTXO).